How to Calculate Your Employee Engagement ROI

 A study by 15Five found that the vast majority of employees who receive little or no feedback from their managers were actively disengaged.
 Engagement went up dramatically when employees received feedback about their weaknesses, and even more so when they received feedback about their strengths.

-Increased engagement has been linked to these business outcomes:
+Increased engagement has been linked to the following business outcomes:

 – According to Gallup, businesses with highly engaged teams experience a 20 percent lift in productivity.

 – On average, highly engaged teams will experience a 40 percent improvement in turnover.
 This improvement can vary from 24 percent in high-turnover organizations to 59 percent in low-turnover organizations.
 You can find more details about this in the Gallup Q12 Meta-Analysis Report.
 (For the turnover rate calculation below, we used the median).

 When you access the ROI Calculator, you will be prompted to enter your company data.
 In our fictitious example, we entered the following: